 A contract or purchase order/document defines the relationship or agreement between a Subrecipient and the Contractor or Vendor.
 All contracts and purchase orders/documents must be prepared in accordance with existing state policies and clearly define the responsibilities of all parties.

-A. Contract/Purchase Order Requirements
+A. Contract or Purchase Order/Document Requirements

 At a minimum, a contract or purchase order/document must include the following: